david-heasman00/predictive-science-publisher/README.md

 My solution to the case study led to a job offer, but I chose a different organisation that was more aligned to my career journey.

 This was a fun project, and I learned how to use predictive analytics to solve real business problems.
-I specifically learned how to use a Market Basket Analysis, or Association Rule Mining with the apriori algorithm to get the results I needed.
+I specifically learned how to use Market Basket Analysis, or Association Rule Mining with the apriori algorithm to get the results I needed.

 (Association Rule Mining is a form of machine learning).